 About the Artist

 My passion for art began as a six-year-old growing up in Chicago.
 My mother was an art student, and I was fascinated by her oil painting and jewelry projects.
-Trips to Chicago’s fabulous Art Institute came often, further instilling the love for art that would become a constant in an eclectic career path ranging from horsewoman to freight pilot to computer programmer.
-Our family’s organic garden and frequent camping trips nurtured a love for nature, especially flowers and rocks, which finds its way into much of my work today.
+Trips to Chicago’s fabulous Art Institute came often, further instilling the love for art that would become a constant in my somewhat strange career path ranging from horsewoman, freight pilot and innkeeper/chef to computer programmer before finally settling into being a jewelry artist.
+Our family’s organic garden and frequent camping trips nurtured a love for nature, especially flowers and rocks, which find their way into much of my work.

-Whether created from mostly metal or gems and beads, each one of the pieces in my shop is completely handmade, including jump rings and clasps.
+Each one of the pieces in my shop is completely handmade, including jump rings and clasps.
 Metal pieces are fabricated by hand using a jeweler's saw, multiple hammers (you can never have too many hammers) and my wonderful acetylene torch.
-The beads and gems that I use are lovingly gathered from sources all over the world.
-A mixture of metals is used in my jewelry, including fine silver (99.99 pure, and less subject to tarnishing, but softer than sterling), sterling silver, copper and brass, as well as 14 and 18kt gold.
-Recycled metals and conflict free eco-friendly stones and gems are used if at all possible.
+The beads, gems and metal charms that I use are lovingly gathered from sources all over the world.
+I love vintage brass stamped charms - it's an addiction, and you'll see them in many of my mixed metal pieces.
+Metals used in my jewelry include fine silver (99.99 pure, and less subject to tarnishing, but softer than sterling), sterling silver, copper and brass, as well as 14 and 18kt gold.
+Recycled metals and conflict free eco-friendly stones and gems are always used if at all possible.